Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     root.Add(familyBasicButton);
     ```

-Following output is generated when the button is created using the defined style:
+Following output is generated when the Button is created using the defined style:

 ![ButtonProperty](./media/ButtonProperty.PNG)

 ## Responding to ClickEvent

-When you click a button, the button instance receives a click event.
+When you click a Button, the Button instance receives a click event.
 You can declare the click event handler as follows:

 ```cs